playnance-games/PlayBlock/Game Token/specs.md

 **Stability:**

-* **Pegging:** USD is pegged to the US Dollar and backed by a diverse treasury of fiat and cryptocurrencies, providing a stable and reliable token value.
+* **Pegging:** USDP is pegged to the US Dollar and backed by a diverse treasury of fiat and cryptocurrencies, providing a stable and reliable token value.

 **Taxation:**